GeethaRavikkumar/customer_attrition_prediction_model/README.md

 # Telco Customer Churn
-Identifying customers likely to churn and how to retain them

-# Size of the problem:

-This study is done by looking at the market size in the telecom industry, with the intent of finding the necessary information to understand how large the churn problem is, and the specific dollar impact associated to it.
+This analysis is to focus on the telecom customers who are dissatisfied with the services and unsubscribe them. objective is to analyze all relevant customer data and try to find the cause of the customer attrition and the factors that impact it.

 # Context:
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM